Masahiko Kondō: 1988–2004: Racing career and "Midnight Shuffle"

-2005–present: Returning to the recording studio
+2005–2020: Returning to the recording studio

-In 2005 Kondō decided to make a full return as a singer for the 25th anniversary of his debut.
+In 2005, Kondō decided to make a full return as a singer for the 25th anniversary of his debut.
 On December 14, 2005, he released the single "Chōsensya", which means challenger.
 He appeared in many TV programs, held dinner shows and went on a limited concert tour.
 He joined many of his successors such as SMAP, KinKi Kids, V6 and Arashi on their TV shows.

 On January 25, 2006, Sony released Kondō's tribute album Matchy Tribute, in which Hitomi Takahashi covered the song "Midnight Shuffle".
 He also released his greatest hits album Matchy Best on February 6, 2006.
 The album Matchy Best debuted at number fifteen on the Oricon album charts.
 On May 9, 2007, he released his first DVD work, Kondō Masahiko '07 Valentine's Day in Budokan, which was shot at his live concert at the Nippon Budokan on February 14, 2007.
 The DVD debuted at number one on the Oricon weekly music DVD charts.

-In December 2007, it was announced that Kondō collaborated with Johnny's Jr., the five-member of rock band Question?, forming the temporary group "Matchy with Question?" and singing the song "Mezamero!
+In December 2007, it was announced that Kondō collaborated with Johnny's Jr., the five-member of J-rock band "Question?", forming the temporary group "Matchy with Question" and singing the song "Mezamero!
 Yasei".
 The song "Mezamero!
 Yasei" was used for the ending theme of anime series Naruto: Shippuden and was released as a CD single on January 23, 2008.
 The single debuted at number five on the Oricon charts and with the first week sales of around 40,000 copies.

 Kondō released the single "Banka (Otokotachi no Banka)" on December 23, 2008, and the single "Motto" on December 13, 2009.
 On February 22, 2010, he released the single "Zanbara".
 The first track, "Kokoro Zanbara", and the second track, "Koi Zanbara", were composed by Hal and Tsukasa respectively.
 The lyrics of both songs were written by Kōhan Kawauchi.
 Kawauchi sent the lyrics of the song to Johnny & Associates in 1989 but it had never been released until Kawauchi's death in 2008.
 The reason given was that the song seemed to be too sad for Kondo whose mother died in 1986.

 On April 10, 2010, Kondō started his first nationwide concert tour in Japan 21 years after his 1989 nationwide tour.

 In November 2020, Johnny & Associates announced that Kondō's activities were suspended indefinitely after he admitted he had an extra-marital affair.